MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

 With most cheap website builders, you choose a design (template) and then have to set it up yourself.
 This usually has disastrous results that look anything but professional!

-For this reason, our cheap website design service includes full setup.
+For this reason, our cheap website design services include full setup.
 The website will be built in WordPress (the world’s leading content management system, which powers over 27% of all websites) and you will be able to make changes once it’s live.
-However we believe that the initial setup is a professional web design task, and we will do this for you.
+If you want an online shop then we will use WooCommerce, which powers over 41% of all e-commerce stores worldwide.
+However, setting up a professional website is a professional web design task, and we will do this for you.
 This gives you an instant head start compared to DIY website builders.

 Even though we’ll provide professional setup, there’s a still a lot you can do to get the best out of your cheap website.
 Follow the tips in this article and work closely with us to make this happen.